pcardosolei/pcardosolei.github.io/README.md

 TODO

-- responsive paddings in small devices
+-- responsive paddings in small devices
-- finish the information on career
+-- finish the information on career
+-- Add the objectives for 2018